Thuynh808/Security-Onion-SOC-Workshop/README.md

     - This step is crucial for establishing a timeline and understanding the scope of the potential threat.
     - If we scroll to the right of the HTTP POST pattern alert, we'll see the `Network Community ID`
     - This ID will gather data from both Zeek and Siricata and put together a timeline of events that were triggered and are associated with this alert
-    - We can click on the Network Community ID and choose Only to see all alerts with this ID
+    - We can click on the Network Community ID and choose Only to see all alerts with this particular ID

     ![Image 4](https://i.imgur.com/0b6OqK8.png)
 <br><br>